 - Patience: This is very important is all forms of trading, let alone intraday trading.
 One should not expect wonder trades (i.e., the hope of making all the money in one trade).
 One needs to bide his time and grind it out if one expects to have a long and fruitful trading career.

 Intraday Trading Strategies for Beginners

-Now, having understood the basics of Intraday trading the various facets which should be kept in while choosing the shares to intraday trade.
-One thing which should always be kept in mind that these strategies do not guarantee to make money.
+Now, having understood the basics of Intraday trading the various facets should be kept in while choosing the shares to intraday trade.
+One thing which should always be kept in mind is that these strategies do not guarantee making money.
 Let us try and understand a few intraday trading strategies:

 Intraday Trading Strategy 1: Momentum Strategy

 As the name suggests, the whole premise of this strategy is to catch momentum in the market.
 It is imperative to track these stocks before the actual momentum starts in the market.
 I spotted at the right time, these stocks have the potential of generating returns of 20-30% within one session.

 These movements could be because of Fundamental (Overnight news, Quarterly earnings, some big order procurement, new projects, etc.) and Technical (breakout) factors.

 Img 1: 15 mins Chart of ESCORTS (source: www.zerodha.com)

 Now, if you look at the picture above, the market opened near the previous day high, but the momentum soon fizzled out and we saw selling pressure coming into the market.
 And we saw a series of lower highs and lower lows in the market.
 And it ended the day near the lows of the day.
 So, this is a classic case of momentum intraday trade in the market.